AhmedElsharkawyCS/serverless-otp-application/README.md

 ## introduction

-**Create OTP system allow to any user from enter his email and receive OTP code over his email and then he can verify it**
+**Create OTP system allows to any user from entering his email and receive OTP code over his email and then he can verify it**

 - Live Demo [OTP application](https://d2vfwrtc4yn3j9.cloudfront.net)